nanovms/ops-documentation/faq.md

 Frequently Asked Questions (FAQ)
 ================================

-### Q: Is `ops` production ready?
-A: At this time `ops` is considered to be a technical preview and is not production ready.

 ### Q: Can I run `ops` inside a container? {#container}
-A: Yes, it is possible to run `ops` within a container such as docker or virtualbox.
+A: Yes, it is possible to run `ops` within a container such as docker.
 Although, it is NOT recommended to do so, especially for production environments.
 You will likely run into performance related issues.

 ### Q: How do I run `ops` on a cloud provider with bridged networking?